-For the pool as a whole, all plant species that comprise at least 10% relative cover are considered to be dominant.
+For the pool as a whole, all plant species that comprise at least 10% relative cover (compared to total plant cover) within the pool are considered to be dominant.
 Only living vegetation in growth position is considered in this metric.
 Dead or senescent vegetation is disregarded.